 'Small Scale Raiding Force'

 The Small Scale Raiding Force (also known as 62 Commando) were trained in Commando style combat together with aspects of seamanship in the use of small craft such as Dory's.
-Formed at Fareham and commanded by Major Gus March-Phillips, DSO, MBE, until he was killed during a raid in France in September,1942.
+Formed at Fareham and commanded by Major Gus March-Phillipps, DSO, MBE, until he was killed during a raid in France in September,1942.
 They based themselves at Anderson Manor, Dorset, and recruited from units such as the SOE and the SBS, included foreign nationals, and were often supported by Commandos, in particular individuals from No.12 Commando.
 Their primary role was small raids along the Channel coastline of occupied France.
 Officers included Major John Geoffrey Appleyard DSO, MC, and Captain's Peter Kemp DSO and Graham Hayes MC

 Some SSRF raids